 Sahara decides that school isn't working for her, so she's not going to turn in the work, or raise her hand, or be bothered with any of it.
 This decision means that Sahara repeats fifth grade, with a brand new teacher and group of classmates.
 Sahara's father left a few years ago, and she misses him.
 This book is about how she faces challenges - will she try to make friends, or go it alone?

 Sahara is one of the most memorable characters in middle grade fiction.
 The immediacy of her concern about repeating fifth grade and dealing with peers resonates instantly with readers.
 Her long-term concerns about her identity, her career, and her important relationships are also easy for readers to connect with, even if they don't have quirky teachers or live in large cities.

-The desert is a mystery.
+"The desert is a mystery.

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .